 To personalize our homes a detail that can not miss is a beautiful candle that illuminates and perfumes our environments.
 We have seen many minimalist and elegant candles but today I show you something different, a fun, colorful, and joyful candle.
 I decided to make a fantastic colorful candle on the occasion of Pride month with the distinctive colors of the rainbow flag.
 To make it, I used soy wax and a lot of creativity!
 Let’s see how to make a colorful and scented candle with soy wax.

-Before discovering how to make them, take a look at my last mini-course entirely dedicated to how to make soy candles.
-Basic information, chemistry concepts, and a detailed tutorial to master this technique like a pro.
+Before discovering how to make them, take a look at my last guide entirely dedicated to how to make soy candles.
+A brief introduction to getting started with creating soy candle!

 Candle making ingredients

 The main ingredients we will need to pay special attention to are the wax and the dyes.
 To make this candle, I used 100% soy wax.
 Choosing the right soy wax is an important step because it is the main component in this project.
 Since you want to make the candle inside a high temperature resistant glass container, I recommend choosing a soy wax suitable for containers.

 Particularly for this candle, dyes are crucial.
 In this project, we need 7 colors, the seven typical colors of the rainbow flag.
 So purple, blue, sky blue, green, yellow, orange, and red are the colors we will need to get.
 There are different types of dyes for coloring candles.
 We can find them in powder, liquid, or color bars.
 I chose liquid dyes specifically for candles to have a guaranteed and uniform result.
 In addition to soy wax and dyes, we will also need to get a container resistant to high temperatures, a fragrance, and a wick.
 I chose respectively a coconut fragrance and a wooden wick but you can choose the ones you prefer.

 Before we move on to the creative phase, let’s see in detail what we will need: